ajackson2681/Card-Fetcher/README.md

 In order to use this bot, you'll need to create a discord app to generate a host token, to do this, simply go here and follow thi instructions:
 https://discordapp.com/developers/applications/

-After doing this, download the repo here, and in the App.java class, where it says REF.TOKEN_TEST, add your application token here (you can do this by either creating another class named Ref like I did, or you can load it from a text file, or simply by pasting the token string directly into the JDABuilder).
+After doing this, download the repo here, and in the App.java class, where it says "INSERT TOKEN HERE", add your application token here (you can do this by either creating another class named Ref like I did, or you can load it from a text file, or simply by pasting the token string directly into the JDABuilder).
 After this, just run the bot and you're ready to go!

 ---